Text2Motion: From Natural Language Instructions to Feasible Plans: Experiments

-We report success rates and subgoal completion rates for all methods.
-Success rates are averaged over ten random seeds per task, where each seed corresponds to a different geometric instantiation of the task (Sec.~\ref{subsec:task-suite}).
-Subgoal completion rates are computed over all plans by measuring the number of steps an oracle planner must take to reach the ground-truth goal from the final state $s_H$ of the plan.
-To further delineate the planning performance of Text2Motion from \hm{}, we also report the percentages of planning and execution failures.
+\textbf{Reported metrics:} We report success rates and subgoal completion rates for all methods.
+Success rates are averaged over ten random seeds per task, where each seed corresponds to a different geometric instantiation of the task (Section~\ref{subsec:task-suite}).
+Subgoal completion rates are computed over all plans by measuring the number of steps an \textit{oracle planner} would take to reach the ground-truth goal from a planner's final state.
+To further delineate the performance of \ttm{} from \sh{} and \se{}, we also report the percentages of planning and execution failures.